giannisyp/Bussness_Report_PowerBI/README.md

 ![photo3](https://github.com/giannisyp/Bussness_Report_PowerBI/assets/119696474/788fc59b-0768-4028-a95c-0ba7d5040285)

-Loading data from Power Query Editor
+Loading data from Power Query Editor.

 ## **2. Creating a Data Model (I have disabled the option for powerBI to create the relationships so i can do it manually)**